Missouri State Income Tax

 It should take one to three weeks for your refund check to be processed after your income tax return is recieved.
 E-filing your return and filing early can help ensure your refund check gets sent as quickly as possible.

 Once you've filed your tax return, all you have to do is wait for your refund to arrive.
-If you want to check the status of your Missouri tax refund, you can visit the Missouri Department of Revenue Income Tax Refund page.
+If you want to check the status of your Missouri tax refund, you can visit the Missouri Income Tax Refund page.

 Send Instant Feedback About This Page